ThinhLe881/ThinhLe881/README.md

 ## I'm passionate in software development and data science !!

-- 🌱 I’m currently learning everything 😂
+- 🌱 I’m currently learning computer vision and data mining
-- 👯 I’m looking to collaborate with other software developers 🤝
+- 🤝 I’m looking to collaborate with other software developers
-- 🥅 2022 Goals: Learn more about web development 🕸️ and cloud computing ☁️
+- ⭐ 2022 Goals: Learn more about web development and computer vision
-- 📄 Know about my experiences 👉 **[Resume](https://drive.google.com/file/d/13dPaCbbHW4NL0Xh0ttoptscKba4g_9IS/view?usp=sharing)** ⭐
+- 📄 Know about my experiences 👉 **[Resume](https://drive.google.com/file/d/13dPaCbbHW4NL0Xh0ttoptscKba4g_9IS/view?usp=sharing)**

 ### Connect with me: